hpamanji/terraform-zero-to-hero-course/Day_02/02_provider_alias_configuration.md

 # Using Multiple AWS Provider Configurations with Aliases

-Let's say, we want to create multiple EC2 instances in different AWS regions.
+Let's say, we have a requirement to create multiple EC2 instances in different AWS regions.

 Terraform lets us manage multiple AWS regions within a single configuration file instead of creating separate configurations for each region.
 We can achieve this by defining multiple provider blocks, each specifying a different AWS region.